 Located at 770 Eastern Parkway, this building is the headquarters of the Chabad-Lubavitch movement.
 It is of such significance to the organization that Lubavitchers around the world — from Italy to Australia to Israel — have built replicas of it.

-Continuing the proud tradition of presidential chicken, this establishment seems to have weathered the early criticism of its name change, and was even featured in a music video.
+Continuing the proud tradition of presidential chicken, this establishment seems to have weathered the early criticism of its name change and was even featured in a Clipse music video (though its name was erased from the sign when the video aired on TV).

 Honored by a 2010 legislative resolution in the State Senate, he has apparently been able to hold onto his church despite a parishioner fraudulently selling it to a developer.